Bristol, England | October 1918

-Preoccupied with the coming and going of policemen all she heard was, may I read this.
-“Of course Cecilia.
+Preoccupied with the coming and going of policemen, all she heard was, ‘may I read this.’
+“Of course, Cecilia.
 But in your room.
 Stay out of the way of all these men.”
-Looking through the library doors, she saw one of them sit at the Lord’s desk.
+Looking through the library doors, she saw one of them was at the Lord’s desk.
 “You there.
-Do not touch the Lord’s correspondence!”
+Don’t touch the Lord’s correspondence!”
 She hurried toward the man.

 Cecilia went to her room and read.
 At dinner, she brought the book with her, and it sat on her lap while she ate.
 She stole looks at its pages.

 “Cecilia put that away.”
 Her mother snapped.
 Margaret had not been found, and the Lord and Lady were returning on the morning train.
 “Finish your dinner and then get ready for bed.
 No more reading tonight.”